Large deviations for Generalized Polya Urns with arbitrary urn function: Introduction.

 \subsection{The urn function $\pi$.}

-In the following we formally present the GPU of Hill, Lane and Sudderth, and introduce some non-standard notation which will be useful when dealing with LDPs: we tried to reduce new notation to minimum, keeping the common urn terminology everywhere this was possible.
+In the following we formally present the GP urns of Hill, Lane and Shuddery, and introduce some non-standard notation which will be useful when dealing with LDPs: we tried to reduce new notation to minimum, keeping the common urn terminology everywhere this was possible.

 As we shall see, the initial conditions do not affect the LDPs for the class of urn functions we will consider, unless the urn has some intervals of $s$ for which $\pi\left(s\right)=1$ or $0$.
-Then, if not specified otherwise, in this work we set $X_{n,1}$ uniformly distributed on $\left[0,1\right]$ by convention: we will discuss the effect of initial conditions on the LDPs in Section \ref{Section2}.
+Then, if not specified otherwise, in this work we set $X_{n,1}$ to be a random variable uniformly distributed on $\left[0,1\right]$ by convention, ie

+We remark that in the above definition $X_{n,1}$ does not represent the number of black balls at the initial stage of the urn evolution, it is just a convenient initial condition for the Eq. (\ref{eq:1.2}) below.
+We will further elaborate the effect of realistic initial conditions on the LDPs in Section \ref{Section2}, after the statement of Corollary 2.
 That said, our process $X_{n}:=\left\{ X_{n,k}:1\leq k\leq n\right\} $ is the Markov Chain with transition matrix:

 We denote by $\delta X_{n}$ the associated sequence $\delta X_{n,k}:=X_{n,k+1}-X_{n,k}\in\left\{ 0,1\right\} $ for $0\leq k\leq n-1$.
 For notational convenience, the dependence on $\pi$ is not specified.
 Throughout this work we will consider a sub-class \textit{$\mathcal{U}$} of continuous functions $\pi$: $\left[0,1\right]\rightarrow\left[0,1\right]$ defined as follows: \begin{defn*} \textit{We say that $\pi$: $\left[0,1\right]\rightarrow\left[0,1\right]$ continuous belongs to $\mathcal{U}$ if some function $f>0$ with